Srg-Shv/S-bidirectional-synchronizer/README.md

 ### Bi-Directional Synchronization Script

 This Python script performs **bi-directional synchronization** between two directories, ensuring that both directories are kept in sync.
-It handles file copying, directory creation, file updates, and even deletions when necessary.
+It handles file copying, directory creation, and file updates.
 The synchronization process works in both directions, meaning changes in either directory will be reflected in the other.

 The script also uses **parallel processing** for efficient file operations using Python’s `concurrent.futures.ThreadPoolExecutor`, allowing multiple file and directory operations to be performed simultaneously, speeding up the synchronization process for large directories.